Town meeting: Moderator

 Moderators are elected to two-year terms on even years in towns and are elected in city wards at every other city election.
 The moderator presides over town meetings, regulates their business, prescribes rules of procedure, decides questions of order, and declares the outcome of each vote.
 Town meeting voters can override the moderator's procedural rulings.

 The moderator also has the authority to postpone and reschedule the town meeting (or deliberative session, if SB 2 is in effect) to another reasonable date, place, and time certain in the case of a weather emergency in which the moderator reasonably believes the roads to be hazardous or unsafe.

 The 2017 municipal election was preceded by a large snowstorm, and the Secretary of State clarified that this statutory authority does not extend to postponing elections, but moderators in several towns did so anyway.
-In 2019, the NH General Court passed, and the Governor signed, SB 104, which created a procedure to postpone elections.
-It empowers the Town moderator, based on National Weather Service reports and after consultations with other officials and the Secretary of State, to postpone elections.
-As stated in at the beginning of the bill, it "provides for the postponement of town, city, village, and school district elections in the event of a winter storm warning, blizzard warning, or ice storm warning.
-The bill also allows any person to vote absentee in the event of such a warning if he or she has concerns for his or her safety."
+The law was changed in 2019 to authorize the town moderator to postpone an election to a date certain based on a National Weather Service "event" or "accident, natural disaster, or other emergency", after consultations with other officials and the Secretary of State.
+In the case of a storm, the right to vote absentee was extended to any voter with safety concerns.

 New York

 Town meetings were the rule in New York from the colonial period into the 20th century.
-They were typically held between February 1 and May 1 of each year primarily for the election of town officials but were also empowered to set "rules for fences and for impounding animals," supporting the poor, raising taxes, and to "determine any other question lawfully submitted to them".
+They were typically held between February 1 and May 1 of each year primarily for the election of town officials but were also empowered to set "rules for fences and for impounding animals", supporting the poor, raising taxes, and to "determine any other question lawfully submitted to them".
 In the late 1890s the state legislature shifted the meetings – by this time no more than town elections – to biennial to conform to the pattern of federal, state, and municipal elections in the state's cities.
 It also permitted, and later directed, town meetings to be held in November.
 That process was not complete until the 1920s.
 Laws adopted in 1932 for the first time refer to "Biennial town elections", stating that these were "a substitute for a town meeting...and a reference in any law to a town meeting or special town meeting shall be construed as reference to a town election".
 The state's school districts (independent units with taxing powers) voted on budgets and capital levies and elected school board members in town-meeting style until the late 1950s.